 Is public school better than online school?

-Sometimes, public school is the same as online school because it is run through the public school system or at the same standards as public school.
-However, in-person public school and online school (remote school) both have their fair share of pros and cons.
+Sometimes, public school is the same as online school because it is run through the public school system or at the same standards as a public school education.
+However, in-person public school and online school (remote school) both have their fair share of pros and cons that differ from straight homeschooling with homeschool parents outside of a public school setting.

 How do I transfer from public to online school?

 How you transfer from public school to online school will depend on if your online school is affiliated with your current public school system, or if you are transferring to a different online school or an independent online school (not affiliated with any public school system).
-After you determine that, ask your school system how to transfer.
+After you determine that, check your state governments education laws and also ask your local school system how to transfer, starting with the superintendent’s office in your local school district.

 Can you start online school at any time?

 YES!
 In most programs, you can transfer your child into online school at any time.
 If you are dealing with a virtual school affiliated with your public school system, you will need to check specifically with them.
-However, most online schools can be started at any time, even mid-year or at the end of the year!
+However, most online schools (especially those that are independent and used by homeschool families) can be started at any time, even mid-year or at the end of the year for school-age children.

 Cost of Homeschooling vs Public School

-The cost of homeschooling vs public school also varies greatly.
+The cost of homeschooling versus public school also varies greatly.
 Homeschooling curriculum can be costly if you try several and there is also the cost of outside-the-home classes and activities.
-You also have extracurricular and outside classes for kids who attend public school.
-In general, some find home school more expensive.
+You also have extracurricular activities and outside classes for kids who attend public school.
+In general, some find home school more expensive at around $1,000 and up for each student per year.

 ALSO CHECK OUT: